 I’d also like to make it clear that I’m dyslexic (My Life Before My Dyslexia Diagnosis and How Being Diagnosed With Dyslexia Changed My Life), thus it’s very likely that I’ll make many spelling and grammar mistakes, so if that’s something you can’t put up with, then this blog might not be for you.
 Please don’t waste either our time by trying to shame me by suggesting I’m an idiot or something to that effect because of these said mistakes, if you have tips on how to try and overcome the problems it causes me, that’s fine, I just want to maintain a supportive environment for this blog and for those coming visiting it.

 I wanted to start this blog in order to share my experiences in the hopes that it might help other people.
 This is because my biggest drive in life is to try and help people, sometimes at the cost of myself, it seems.

 Thus, this blog will be a mixture of a ‘slice of life’ approach to my problems and experiences with dyslexia, mental health, and physical health problems, combined with a more broad and informative view of the same and related topics.

-In short, this blog is an invisible disability blog (mental and physical health), which will combine advice and information with my personal first hand experiences, in order to try and help inform and educate society as a whole.
+In short, this blog is an invisible disability blog (mental and physical health), which will combine advice and information with my personal first-hand experiences, in order to try and help inform and educate society as a whole.
 Let’s end the stigma.

-I’ll also write posts based on the inspiration I’ll receive from articles I’ve read or even memes and documentaries I’ve seen.
+I’ll also write articles based on the inspiration I’ll receive from articles I’ve read or even memes and documentaries I’ve seen.
 Also, if my readers make suggestions or comments that resonate with me, I may write about those too.